jolmari/netcore-wcf-service-proxy/README.md

 * Multiple WCF services
    * Simple examples of WCF services that are connected to by the proxy-class via message contracts.
-   * IoC using SimpleInjector and its Wcf Integration Extension
+   * IoC using built-in ASP.NET Core Dependency Injection.

 * WCF-proxy implementation
    * A class library project that wraps the actual service contracts with proxy implementations
-   * Simple authentication implementation (todo)

 * ASP.NET Core client that calls is used to demonstrate the use cases